mateuszwszola/react-todo-app/README.md

 I have added additional features:

-- managing different todo lists
+- managing different todo lists using React Router
+- displaying todos based on the current list
 - sidebar where user can navigate to a different list, create a new one, and delete them
-- improved layout
+- improved app layout

 ## Deployed version